4 Simple Ways To Beat College-Related Anxieties

 But then again, prolonging this is not a good thing–especially if you are a college student.
 It makes you skip your errands and tasks.
 It makes you lazy and complacent, too.

 When these things happen, you will never be able to catch up with your academic responsibilities.
-That can really cause extreme levels of anxiety, especially if there are deadlines that you have to chase.
+That can cause extreme levels of anxiety, especially if there are deadlines that you have to chase.

 Walk Frequently